Cyfrin/moccasin/docs/source/core_concepts/nicknamed_contracts.rst

 - Deploys a contract if one doesn't exist
 - Allows us to get fixtures for testing
-- Returns the named contract at it's address if it's on a chain we recognize
+- Returns the nicknamed contract at it's address if it's on a chain we recognize
 - Sets up local testing environments for us to test our contracts

 And more!
-Let's read more about the power of ``NamedContract``\s and how they can help you in your development process.
+Let's read more about the power of ``NicknamedContract``\s and how they can help you in your development process.

 .. toctree::
     :maxdepth: 2

-    Manifest Contract <named_contracts/manifest_contract.rst>
+    Manifest Named Contract <nicknamed_contracts/manifest_named.rst>